Two Days in Bagan, Myanmar

 We paid $35.00 per night for three nights at the BaobaBed Hostel in Bagan.

-BaobaBed is a typical hostel, with young, friendly, and helpful staff, a pool table in the lobby, and a rooftop pool and bar which had live entertainment or a DJ in the evening.
+BaobaBed is a typical hostel, with young, friendly, and helpful staff.
+The lobby has a pool table, and the rooftop pool and bar have live entertainment or a DJ in the evening.
 We had a private room with a standard bath.
-Nothing spectacular but comfortable.
+Nothing spectacular, but comfortable.

-We settled into our room and moved the two single beds together and made a queen out of it.
+We settled into our room, moved the two single beds together, and made a queen bed.
 We hung out at the hostel and in our room for the evening, still a bit queasy after the stomach issues I had earlier in the day.
 We had a very light dinner from the hostel bar.

 The roof top pool at the BaobaBed Hostel in Bagan, Myanmar